 100 years ago this year, the United States entered an extremely prosperous decade, with a booming economy, new technology, and great social change for many Americans!
 Flappers, Jazz music and the first Ford car are all things we associate with the 1920s in America, and this progressive, modern decade made the United States emerge as a world power.

 This post takes you back 100 years to look at some of the events that happened in the 1920s and the characteristics that made the decade so unique in American history.
 While the Roaring Twenties was a period of rapid change and economic prosperity, unfortunately not everyone benefited from these changes and the society still faced a number of difficulties throughout the decade.
 You can read about what events made headline news at the start of the decade with an original 1920 newspaper.
-We also have a fascinating timeline of 1929 events, showing you what was happening as the decade came to an end!

 - Why the ‘Roaring Twenties’?